kunal-singh/NoOne/README.md

 **Portfolio Management:**
 - CRUD operations for portfolio content.
 - Displaying portfolio details on the website.
-- Integrating with Strapi for content management.
+- Integrating with NestJS for content management.

 **Resume Download:**
 - HTML to PDF conversion for resumes.